payshares-legacy/horizon/README.md

 *NOTE: Horizon is in very active development*

-Horizon is the [client facing API](http://payshareshorizon.docs.apiary.io) server for the Stellar ecosystem.
+Horizon is the [client facing API](http://payshareshorizon.docs.apiary.io) server for the Payshares ecosystem.
 See [an overview of the Payshares ecosystem](https://payshares.org/galaxy/getting-started/) for more details.

 ## Goals